 My parents are missionaries in Taiwan from Korea.
-They came to Taiwan just right after they got married.
-But they didn’t have healthcare in Taiwan so mum flew all the way to Korea by herself to give birth to me, then flew all the way back to Taiwan when I was just a few month old.
+They came to Taiwan right after they got married.
+Within their first year, I decided to make an entrance, but they didn’t have healthcare in Taiwan so umma flew all the way to Korea by herself to give birth to me, then flew all the way back to Taiwan when I was just a few month old.
 When I was a couple of years old, we returned to Korea then re-returned to Taiwan when I was 6.
 We’ve been here ever since.
 I’ve learned to fly before I learned how to walk.
 I refuse to pinpoint where exactly I’m “from”.

-I spoke Korean at home, picked up Chinese at the local kindergarten, binged on Korean books at the tiny Korean elementary school that I attended until 5th grade, then transitioned to a full-on English speaking environment moved to Morrison Academy.
+I spoke Korean at home, picked up Chinese at the local kindergarten, binged on Korean books at the tiny Korean elementary school that I attended until the fifth grade, then transitioned to an English speaking environment when I started at Morrison Academy.

-It is also during high school that I have finally discovered my love for words.
-There was a time when I was depressed.
+I also went through an extremely emotional phase (achem teenagers).
 That is when I relied on the cheesy YA novels and the encouragements of my roomie to carry on and become better.
+Reading was helpful.
+Listening felt wise.
+Writing felt therapeutic.
 I poured my heart onto notebook pages after pages writing imaginary letters to depression, myself, people I couldn’t talk to anymore, my parents, and God.
-Writing helped give voice to my pain and I could start to see myself climbing up from the deep spiral I have created.
+Writing helped give voice to my pain and I could start to see myself climbing up from the deep spiral I fell down in.